What is M-Lab?

 The researchers who are managing the current tests on the M-Lab platform have secured sufficient funding to support the test’s continued development, deployment, and maintenance throughout its entire life cycle.
 Your decision to host a particular test on the M-Lab platform is a commitment to provide substantial resources over a period of years and to an ongoing relationship with the M-Lab operations team.

 Applications for new tests are reviewed by M-Lab’s operations team and Experiment Review Committee.
 The number of slots available is finite, so M-Lab will consider only serious inquiries from researchers who are working on mature tests that both align with the M-Lab mission and do not significantly overlap with the functionality of existing tests.

 If you are interested in deploying a new tool or test on the M-Lab platform, please first read our document outlining M-Lab’s requirements and procedures for accepting new tools on the platform, and then contact the M-Lab Operations team for more information.

 How can I add an M-Lab test to my website, app or other software?

 M-Lab’s open source tests can be added to your website, mobile application, or other software.
-The Network Diagnostic Tool (NDT) from Internet 2, has been used by a number of third party websites and application developers, including internethealthtest.org, the city of Seattle’s broadband map, Bittorrent’s uTorrent client, and several others.
+The Network Diagnostic Tool (NDT) has been used by a number of third party websites and application developers, including internethealthtest.org, Bittorrent’s uTorrent client, and several others.

 The M-Lab team regularly consults with and supports application and web developers interested in integrating our client tests.
-If you are interested in adding an M-Lab test to your website or application, please contact us.
+If you are interested in adding an M-Lab test to your website or application, please review our developer guide or contact us.